Nemocas/AbstractAlgebra.jl/docs/src/quotient_module.md

 (1//1, 2//1)

 julia> N, f = sub(V, [m])
-(Subspace over Rationals with 1 generator and no relations, Hom: Subspace over Rationals with 1 generator and no relations -> Vector space of dimension 2 over rationals)
+(Subspace over Rationals with 1 generator and no relations, Hom: subspace over Rationals with 1 generator and no relations -> vector space of dimension 2 over rationals)

 julia> Q, g = quo(V, N)
 (Quotient space over:
-Rationals with 1 generator and no relations, Hom: Vector space of dimension 2 over rationals -> Quotient space over:
+Rationals with 1 generator and no relations, Hom: vector space of dimension 2 over rationals -> quotient space over:
 Rationals with 1 generator and no relations)

 ```